wenkokke/setup-agda/README.md

 If 🏗 is specified, the platform supports building the Agda version from source.

-If you find a configuration for this action which can build legacy versions not listed here, please open an issue.

-You can find the configuration for legacy builds in the [test-build-legacy][test-build-legacy] workflow.
-These builds are not regularly tested.
+We encourage using the binary distributions.
+The binary distributions are tested on every commit.
+Building the latest Agda version is tested weekly on all platforms except Windows 2019.
+Please do not rely on the legacy builds, as these are not regularly tested.
 Please report any failing build *that is listed as working*, and we will update the table.

+If you find a configuration for this action which builds a legacy version not listed here, please open an issue and include the GitHub workflow.
+You can find the configuration for the current legacy builds in the [test-build-legacy][test-build-legacy] workflow.

 [^1]: This version can only be built with Stack.
 Set the input `enable-stack` to build with Stack.